Home > Outdoor > Backpacking

 Weight and Packed Size

-An ultralight tent, such as Gossamer Gear’s The Two or The One, is a great option for backpacking or thru-hiking.
+An ultralight tent such as the Durston X-Mid 1 is a great option for backpacking or thru-hiking.
 It doesn’t take up a lot of space or weight in your pack, meaning you can justify bringing a favorite flask or a few extra snacks.
 But due to the light materials, it’s not as durable as heavier tents and requires more care.
-The Kelty Late Start 2 is over twice the weight at 4 pounds, 8 ounces, but is significantly cheaper.
+The REI Co-op Trail Hut 2 is over three times the weight at 5 pounds, 15 ounces, but is significantly cheaper.

 So, you need to balance your needs for weight against durability and cost.
-You may find that some tents, like the Zpacks Duplex, hit the best of both worlds by using ultra-strong, super-light Dyneema (cuben fiber) fabric.
+You may find that some tents, like the Zpacks Duplex Lite, hit the best of both worlds by using ultra-strong, super-light Dyneema fabric.

 Two backpacking tents set up in the Grand Canyon